rifatz-the-analyst/Diagnosing-the-Drivers-of-Sales-Decline-A-2022-E-commerce-Performance-Analysis/README.md

 ### 2. Heavy Dependence on the Set Category and Amazon Increased Business Risk

 The Set category generated 50.69% of total revenue, making it the business's primary revenue driver.
-However, it also accounted for approximately 76% of the overall revenue decline, highlighting a strong dependence on a single product category.
+It also experienced the largest revenue decline (₹182,925).
+This represented approximately 64% of the total gross revenue decline across all declining product categories.
+However, because revenue growth in the Saree and Blouse categories partially offset losses elsewhere, the Set category ultimately accounted for approximately 76% of the company's net revenue decline.
+These findings highlight the business's heavy reliance on a single product category and the risk associated with concentrated revenue sources.

-Similarly, Amazon contributed 35% of all completed orders but accounted for approximately 59% of the total revenue decline.
+Similarly, Amazon contributed 35% of completed orders but accounted for approximately 59% of the company's net revenue decline.
 Further analysis shows that 49% of the Set category's revenue decline occurred through the Amazon channel.
-Combined, the decline in the Set category and the Amazon channel explains approximately 37% of the total revenue decline, making them the largest contributors to the business's declining performance.
+Revenue from Set products sold on Amazon declined by ₹88,997, representing approximately 37% of the company's overall net revenue decline.
+This identifies the Set category on Amazon as the single largest contributor to declining business performance.

+While most product categories experienced declining sales, the Saree and Blouse categories recorded positive revenue growth, offsetting approximately 18.6% of the gross revenue decline.
+This suggests that strengthening these growing categories could help diversify the product portfolio and reduce reliance on the Set category over time.

 ### 3. Revenue Was Driven More by Transaction Volume Than Product Pricing